mslonina/Mechanic/INSTALL.md

 -----------------------------

-We provide very simple install shell script to help in installation of requirements (such as HDF, MPI, Libreadconfig).
+We provide very simple install shell script to help in installation of requirements (such as HDF, MPI).
 By default, the script will install all dependencies and the Mechanic in the `mechanic-opt` directory under the current working dir.
 You may edit the file and change some default settings, such as installation path or compilers.